The FIRE Two-Account Trick: Spend Guilt-Free, Save More

 Transfer right after payday

-• the same day you get paid, or
+Set the transfer for the same day you get paid, or the next morning.

-If income is irregular, use micro-transfers
+If income is irregular (founders, freelancers), use percentage transfers

 Options: